omni/bridge-ui/README.md

 REACT_APP_FOREIGN_BRIDGE_ADDRESS | address that you have deployed at step#3.
-REACT_APP_FOREIGN_HTTP_PARITY_URL | http public rpc node for Foreign Network REACT_APP_HOME_HTTP_PARITY_URL | http public rpc node for Foreign Network REACT_APP_GAS_PRICE_SPEED_TYPE | Gas Price speed (slow, standard, fast, instant)
+REACT_APP_FOREIGN_HTTP_PARITY_URL | http public rpc node for Foreign Network REACT_APP_HOME_HTTP_PARITY_URL | http public rpc node for Foreign Network REACT_APP_HOME_NATIVE_NAME | name of the home native coin REACT_APP_HOME_NETWORK_NAME | name to be displayed for home network REACT_APP_FOREIGN_NETWORK_NAME | name to be displayed for foreign network REACT_APP_HOME_EXPLORER_TX_TEMPLATE | template link to transaction on home explorer. `%s` will be replaced by transaction hash
+REACT_APP_FOREIGN_EXPLORER_TX_TEMPLATE | template link to transaction on foreign explorer. `%s` will be replaced by transaction hash
+REACT_APP_HOME_EXPLORER_ADDRESS_TEMPLATE | template link to address on home explorer. `%s` will be replaced by address REACT_APP_FOREIGN_EXPLORER_ADDRESS_TEMPLATE | template link to address on foreign explorer. `%s` will be replaced by address REACT_APP_HOME_GAS_PRICE_ORACLE_URL | The URL used to get a JSON response from the gas price prediction oracle for Home network.
+REACT_APP_HOME_GAS_PRICE_SPEED_TYPE | Gas Price speed (slow, standard, fast, instant) REACT_APP_HOME_GAS_PRICE_FALLBACK | The gas price (in Wei) that is used if both the oracle and the fall back gas price specified in the Home Bridge contract are not available.
+REACT_APP_HOME_GAS_PRICE_UPDATE_INTERVAL | An interval in milliseconds used to get the updated gas price value either from the oracle or from the Home Bridge contract.
+REACT_APP_FOREIGN_GAS_PRICE_ORACLE_URL | The URL used to get a JSON response from the gas price prediction oracle for Foreign network.
+REACT_APP_FOREIGN_GAS_PRICE_SPEED_TYPE | Gas Price speed (slow, standard, fast, instant) REACT_APP_FOREIGN_GAS_PRICE_FALLBACK | The gas price (in Wei) that is used if both the oracle and the fall back gas price specified in the Foreign Bridge contract are not available.
+REACT_APP_FOREIGN_GAS_PRICE_UPDATE_INTERVAL | An interval in milliseconds used to get the updated gas price value either from the oracle or from the Foreign Bridge contract.

 5. Run `npm run start`
-6. Make sure you have https://metamask.io installed
+6. Make sure you have [Nifty Wallet](https://chrome.google.com/webstore/detail/nifty-wallet/jbdaocneiiinmjbjlgalhcelgbejmnid) or any other wallet installed.
-7. Switch to account with POA tokens in your metamask or fund an account using https://faucet-sokol.herokuapp.com/
+7. Switch to account with POA tokens in your wallet or fund an account using https://faucet-sokol.herokuapp.com/
 8. Specify amount and click on Arrow button to make a cross chain transaction from Sokol to Kovan

 ## Tests